 A Sundial from Persia

 This portable brass sundial from our collection was made in Persia, modern-day Iran.
 It could be used to determine the time for prayers and also includes a compass, which meant that its user could align the sundial and find the direction of Mecca, or kiblah – the direction Muslims face during prayers.
-You can see this in our upcoming blockbuster exhibition, The Sun: Living With Our Star, which opens its doors on Saturday 6 October.

 The Sun is the centre of our solar system and by far the most important source of energy for life on Earth.
 With a mass approximately 330,00 times greater than the Earth, the Sun accounts for about 99.86% of the total mass of the Solar System.
 Through the exhibition and its objects, you can explore how the Sun has affected our environment, health and sense of time.